Kchour/simpleGraphs/README.md

 All functionality is in the simpleGraphM package.
 To use you can:
 1. Copy that particular folder to your project directly or...
 2. Clone this repo and install the package with `pip3 install simpleGraphM`
+3. To uninstall, simply run `pip3 uninstall simpleGraphM`

 # For Developers

-First, clone the repository and install requirements
+Clone the repository and install any requirements
 ```
 pip3 install -r requirements.txt
 ```